tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

           )
         );

-#### Implementing a test in a specific environment
+#### 6.4.7 Implementing a Test in a Specific Environment

-Given data stored in a known and controlled environment, test implementations can be specifically tailored to that environment, both in language and in assumptions about formats and data types.
+Given data stored in a known and controlled environment, Test implementations can be specifically tailored to that environment, both in language and in assumptions about formats and data types.

 Consider the validation: